DW Collectors Series Vs Design Series Head To Head

 Build Quality and Features

 DW has taken lots of high-end features from the Collectors Series and put them into the Design Series drum set whilst keeping the price affordable.
 It’s very impressive because these drums look and sound incredible.

 The DW Design series drums boast thicker North American Maple shells that produce warm and rounded tones throughout the kit.
 They are easy to tune and deliver tonal clarity.
 The newly designed mini Turret lugs, STM suspension mounts, True-Pitch tuning rods, and Remo heads also help to allow these drums to deliver killer sounds.

 Comparing the build quality and design of the DW Design series to the DW Collectors series is tricky because although the DW Design series drums are very impressive, the Collectors series is the crème de la crème.

-You can choose from a range of woods and hardware options to create your dream drum set including North American Maple, Heartwood Birch and Mahogany.
-The drums are crafted with flawless perfection and as you would expect from a drum set of this calibre, the DW Collectors Series drums are built with exceptional quality.
+You can choose from a range of woods and hardware options to create your dream drum set including North American Maple, Heartwood Birch, and Mahogany.
+The drums are crafted with flawless perfection and as you would expect from a drum set of this caliber, the DW Collectors Series drums are built with exceptional quality.